Project archaeologists Frank Tzib (left) and John Walden (right) working at the site of Lower Dover.

 Community Outreach and Events

 The project began with canvassing to determine interest in the project by local Maya and other community members in villages and towns in the Belize Valley.
 Led by Frank Tzib and John Walden, interviews and surveys with community members found strong support and interest in the development of an ancient DNA project.
-As the project developed, snail bakes, site tours, and educational workshops were organized to allow community members to see first hand the working being done and to interact directly with the archaeologists and scientists.
+As the project developed, site tours and educational workshops were organized to allow community members to see first hand the working being done and to interact directly with the archaeologists and scientists.
+In 2023, a community jute snail bake, organized in partnership with U Janal Masewal, helped kick off the project by bringing together local communities for a fun all ages event about the archaeology of the Classic Maya.

-Local high school students participated in summer excavations, and students from around the world joined the project field schools.
+Over the course of the project, local high school students in Belize participated in summer excavations, local high school students in Massachusetts helped catalogue project samples, and undergraduate students from around the world joined the project field schools.

 Early Career Researcher Training